 The City of Overbrook, Kansas offers a wide range of activities to do.
-From a City Lake with a wonderful walking trail, to catching a baseball or soccer game, going swimming, fishing, playing on the playground, or just enjoying nature in the park!
+From a City Lake with a wonderful walking trail, to catching a baseball or soccer game, going swimming at our local pool, fishing, playing on the playground, playing a round of pickleball or just enjoying nature in the park!
 We even have seasonal events such as fairs, family fun nights, car shows and tractor pulls!
 There are many activites to choose from.
 Make sure to check in often to keep informed on what's going on around Overbrook!
 You can see the events going on in town by checking out our Calendar of Events.

 If you would like to reserve a shelter, contact us at City Hall!

 Come out and meet your neighbors and enjoy all of the many things that make the City of Overbrook, Kansas a great place to live!

 Overbrook City Lake will be open for fishing and permitted boating activities from 5:00 a.m. to 11:00 p.m. daily.

 No City fishing permit required, but you will need to have your Kansas State fishing license to fish at Overbrook City Lake if you're 16 and older.

 The Bob Klinger Children's fishing pond is for kids 16 and younger.
 Adults are not permitted to fish at the children's fishing pond.